-Bats are mammals of the order Chiroptera, and apart from our marine mammals such as Hector’s dolphin (Cephalorhynchus hectori), they are New Zealand’s only endemic mammal species.
+Bats are mammals of the order Chiroptera, and apart from our marine mammals such as our endemic dolphins, they are New Zealand’s only endemic mammal species.
 Within this order, there are two suborders: Microchiroptera (microbats) and Megachiroptera (megabats).
 New Zealand bat species are microbats.

 Some distinguishing features of microbats are:

 - they use echolocation

 - their ears are larger than megabat ears and include a tragus

 - there is no claw at the second finger of the forelimb

 - some species have tails (including the New Zealand species)